meraki-analytics/orianna-hibernate/README.md

 Feel free to send pull requests or to contact me via github or email (robrua@alumni.cmu.edu).

 ## Disclaimer
 Orianna Hibernate isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends Â© Riot Games, Inc.